 Why is Australia in Eurovision?

-There are a few inevitable things that happen every year in May during Eurovision Week.
+There are a few inevitable things that happen every year in May during the build up to Eurovision.

 WHY IS AUSTRALIA IN EUROVISION, IT'S NOT EVEN PART OF EUROPE?!?!

-Many have come before us and attempted to answer this rather ‘uncomfortable’ question and here’s our attempt in a five point explanation.
+Many have come before us and attempted to answer this question and here’s our attempt in a five point explanation!

 1. It’s not actually a European competition